Cyprianism is a system for the practice of the worship of Beauty.

 Do members of the Church of Beauty believe in “God”?

-The Church does not find that question to be necessary.
-We do not require a belief in a god, goddess or supreme being of any kind.
-Only an adherence to the charge to “serve, defend and create Beauty” as we understand It.
-We do, however, venerate the concept of Beauty as Deity.
-Beauty embodies Its own divinity, no matter what “face” we need to put on It in order to process such an ineffable concept.
-Some of us, our founder included, do believe in, and thus worship, a Goddess of Beauty – Paphia (Aphrodite).
-As a church we draw inspiration from ancient goddess cults, primarily the Knights and Sisters of Paphos from Athens in the 4th Century BCE – a group of artists and sacred courtesans of Aphrodite.
+Beauty embodies Her own divinity, no matter what “face” we put on Her to process such an ineffable concept.
+Some of us do believe in, and thus worship, a Goddess of Beauty named Paphia (Aphrodite).
+We draw this inspiration from ancient goddess cults, primarily the Knights of Paphos from Athens in the 4th Century BCE – a group of artists and sacred courtesan-priestesses of Aphrodite.
 This allows us to personify and symbolize Beauty so that we may more easily grapple with Her empyreal immensity.